-Before you purchase a commercial vehicle insurance policy, you should calculate the premium for it.
-This will help you compare the various plans and find the best one.
-You can also choose from various options according to features and premium rates.
-However, calculating the premium can prove to be quite difficult.
-You can get a rough estimate of the premium cost by visiting the websites of various insurers and requesting quotations.
-This way, you can easily compare different premium rates and features.
+Before you buy a commercial vehicle insurance policy, you should calculate its premium.
+This will help you compare different plans and find the best plan.
+You can also choose from different options according to the features and premium rates.
+Calculating the premium can prove to be quite difficult.
+You can get an estimate of the premium cost by visiting the websites of various insurance companies and requesting a quote.
+You can easily compare different premium rates and features.

 Rates are rising for companies with large fleets

-The rate hikes in recent years have been staggering, with some policyholders paying more than seventy percent of their insurance premiums just a few years ago.
-The increase in insurance premiums is likely to continue, but there are several factors to consider before you choose a carrier.
-A large fleet with a clean record and regular maintenance is more likely to see a lower increase, according to a report from Risk Placement Services.
+Rate increases have been staggering in recent years, with some policyholders paying more than seventy percent of their insurance premiums just a few years ago.
+Insurance premiums are likely to continue to rise.
+There are several factors to consider before you choose a carrier.
+A large fleet with a clean record and regular maintenance is more likely to see lower increases, according to a report by Risk Placement Services.

-Another major factor is the rising costs of liability insurance.
-Insurance premiums have increased by more than seven percent over the past year, adding a huge financial drag on the trucking industry.
-To compensate for the losses, underwriters have been increasing the costs of liability insurance.
-Last year, many trucking companies had to endure double-digit increases in their coverage costs.
-Rate hikes are expected to continue into 2020.
-Some smaller trucking companies have already folded because of the rising costs.
+To cover losses, underwriters are increasing the cost of liability insurance.
+Last year, many trucking companies suffered double-digit increases in their coverage costs.
+Rate hikes are scheduled to continue through 2020.
+Some smaller trucking companies have already folded due to rising costs.

-Another factor contributing to higher insurance premiums is the type of cargo being transported.
-Trucking companies that transport expensive goods and services often face higher premium costs because of increased liability.
-In addition to cargo theft, thieves are more likely to target expensive machinery and electronics.
-The damage of these expensive items requires insurers to replace or repair them.
-The same is true for companies transporting products that need to be refrigerated.
-Even one mistake by a truck driver could destroy the entire lot.
+Another factor contributing to higher insurance premiums is the type of cargo.
+Trucking companies that transport expensive goods and services often face premium costs due to increased liability.
+In cargo theft, thieves are more likely to target expensive machinery and electronics items.
+Damages to these expensive items require insurance companies to replace or repair them.
+The same is true for companies transporting products that require refrigeration.
+Even one mistake by the truck driver can destroy the entire lot.

 Coverage limits affect premiums

-Coverage limits are an important factor in determining the cost of a policy.
-While most states require at least a certain bodily liability insurance coverage limit, others allow for higher limits.
-The coverage limits quoted by commercial auto insurers are for all vehicles covered under the policy, not just one vehicle.
-Property damage liability coverage pays for damages to other people’s property, which could include buildings, mailboxes, and landscaping.
+Coverage limits are an important factor in determining the price of a policy.
+While most states require a minimum certain bodily liability insurance coverage limit, others allow for higher limits.
+Coverage limits specified by commercial auto insurance are for all vehicles covered under the policy.
+Property damage liability coverage pays for damage to other people’s property.

 Your coverage limits and driving record will also affect your premium.
-Higher physical damage coverage limits are required for larger vehicles because they can cause more damage in an accident.
-Physical damage premium is often a percentage of the vehicle’s value.
-The higher the value, the higher your premium will be.
-Additionally, the more vehicles and drivers your company has, the more coverage you will need.
-Long trips will also increase the cost of commercial vehicle insurance.
+Larger vehicles require higher physical damage coverage limits because they can sustain more damage in an accident.
+Bodily damage premiums are often a percentage of the vehicle’s value.
+The higher the value, the higher your premium.
+The more vehicles and drivers your company has.
+You need more coverage.
+Longer trips will also increase the cost of commercial vehicle insurance.

 Other factors that affect your commercial vehicle insurance premium include location and the type of cargo your company transports.
-Businesses that operate in highly populated areas are typically more expensive to insure than those in less risky areas.
-Some coverages also look at how many employees your company has, since larger teams will have more expensive insurance premiums.
-And of course, your credit history is important.
-You may want to consider lowering the amount of your premium by getting a clean credit history.
+Businesses operating in high-density areas are generally more expensive to insure than those in low-risk areas.
+Some coverages also look at how many employees your company has.
+Because bigger teams will have more expensive insurance premiums.

 Association discounts can reduce premiums

-In addition to individual driver discount, insurance carriers often offer group discounts for membership in associations and clubs.
-These discounts range from AAA memberships to member benefits from organizations like fraternities and sororities.
-They are also available to certain occupations, like academic professors, attorneys, and doctors.
+In addition to individual driver discounts, insurance carriers often offer group discounts for membership in associations and clubs.
+These discounts range from AAA memberships to member benefits of organizations such as fraternities and sororities.
+They are also available to certain professions, such as academic professors, lawyers, and doctors.
 They also encourage the installation of certain safety features in vehicles.
 Listed below are some examples of association discounts for commercial vehicle insurance premiums.

 State requirements affect costs

-Insurance premiums vary by state, but the National Association of Insurance Commissioners collects data on how much each individual pays for auto insurance.
-This data shows the average cost for a policy in each state, based on the amount collected in each state and the number of vehicles insured.
-While some people purchase less than the minimum limit, many more opt to purchase more.
-Fortunately, there are many ways to compare insurance costs between states, and it may even help you determine which policy is right for your business.
+Insurance premiums vary by state, but the National Association of Insurance Commissioners collects data on how much everyone pays for auto insurance.
+While some people buy less than the minimum limit, many people choose to buy more.
+There are many ways to compare insurance costs between states and it can also help you determine which policy is right for your business.